juju/docs/src/en/commands.md

    _--channel (= "")_

-   channel to use when getting the charm or bundle from the charm store
+   Channel to use when getting the charm or bundle from the charm store

    _--config  (= )_

-   path to yaml-formatted service config
+   Path to yaml-formatted application config

    _--constraints  (= )_

-   set service constraints
+   Set application constraints

    _--force  (= false)_

-   allow a charm to be deployed to a machine running an unsupported series
+   Allow a charm to be deployed to a machine running an unsupported series

    _-m, --model (= "")_